HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readUserDuggaFeedback_ms.php
-readUserDuggaFeedback_ms.php retrieves feedback from users for a specific dugga and calculates the average score for that particular dugga.
+__readUserDuggaFeedback_ms.php__ retrieves feedback from users for a specific dugga and calculates the average score for that particular dugga.

+__Querys used in this microservice:__

 _SELECT_ operation on the table __'userduggafeedback'__ to select all columns where: